Advice and tips

 - Move your car to designated (recommended) Car parking area on campus if studying after dark.

-- All vehicles require a current parking permit between 8am – 5 pm Monday to Friday during February to the end of November.
+- All vehicles require a current parking permit between 8am – 5 pm Monday to Friday from the 1st of january to the 31st of December.
 Staff/student permits are not required on campus after 5pm on weekdays, weekends and public holidays.

 - The Security Services have three simple tips for when you leave your car: LOOK - LOCK - LEAVE.